-The Community Colleges and Public Health Project is led by the League for Innovation in the Community College, in collaboration with the Framing the Future: The Second Hundred Years of Education for Public Health Task Force, convened by the Association of Schools and Programs of Public Health (ASPPH).
+The League's Community Colleges and Public Health Project was launched in 2012 in collaboration with the Framing the Future: The Second Hundred Years of Education for Public Health Task Force, convened by the Association of Schools and Programs of Public Health (ASPPH).

 Student Ambassadors.
 ASPPH's This Is Public Health (TIPH) Ambassadors help raise awareness about the field of public health by leading virtual events, taking over the TIPH social media accounts, and planning activities for K-16 students to grow interest in public health education and careers.
 To request an Ambassador for your online activity or event, complete the Ambassador Request form at https://tiph.co/speakerform.

 Project Overview.
 Phase 4 of the poject, which has ended, focused on creating a community college culture of health.
 Click here to read summaries of Phases 1, 2, and 3.